How can I get a VAT exemption? What kind of document is needed?

 The most crucial factor is the number of participants.
 As approximately 95% of the study tour expenses are fixed (fees to the schools, experts, host, transportation, renting the venue, etc.), the total cost is very similar for 10 or 30 participants.
 The best way to have a low price per participant is to gather a big group.
 When you know the number of participants, we can give you an exact price.
 Alternatively, if you don’t know the number yet, we can provide you with a cost per participant, but always with a minimum number of attendants.

 The average price that our participants have paid in different visit programs is 181 euros/day.
-More information on our Compare prices -page.
-Having a look at our example study visit, you will also get an idea of the costs.
+More information can be found on our Compare prices -page.
+By having a look at our example study visit, you will also get an idea of the costs.
 Finally, you can also simulate a customized visit program and estimate the costs using our Study Tour Cost Calculator.